 St. Luke’s takes Safeguarding very seriously and has an extensive range of strategies for keeping children safe.
-These strategies extend to all who work in or with the college.
+These strategies extend to all who work in or with the school.

 The Senior Designated Officers for safeguarding are: Mr Nick Murray and Miss Kealey Sherwood

-The Governor for safeguarding is: Mrs Sarah Louis
+The Governor for safeguarding is: Mr Ben Slater

 The Deputy Safeguarding Officers are: Mrs Bridget Sharratt and Mrs Marian Sercombe

-The Senior Leadership Team and Chair of Governors have completed training in safer recruitment and implement rigorous recruitment processes for all posts connected to the college.
-A member of SLT, our Business and Administration Manager, Mrs Bronia Burland, maintains a thorough and up to date single record of DBS checks.
+The Senior Leadership Team and Chair of Governors have completed training in safer recruitment and implement rigorous recruitment processes for all posts connected to the school.

 St Luke’s has an ongoing and continuing commitment to safeguarding which includes: